cstielper/wordpress-google-map-with-categories/README.md

 3. [ACF to Rest API (Version 2)](https://wordpress.org/plugins/acf-to-rest-api/)
 4. [Radio Buttons for Taxonomies](https://wordpress.org/plugins/radio-buttons-for-taxonomies/)

-## Create the custom post type and taxonomy
+## Create the Custom Post Type and Taxonomy
 Add this to your theme's functions.php file.
 Don't forget to prefix your function names and to flush your permalinks:

 ~~~~